Arm CMSIS Debugger

 The cmsis-debug-pyocd

-debugger type allows to add default debug configurations to the workspace's launch.json
+debugger type is used to add a debug configuration in the launch.json

 - If option